viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 Follow the steps outlined on the **setup** tab of the Viam app in order to install `viam-server` on your local computer.

-## Controlling your mock robot using the Viam app
+## Control your mock robot using the Viam app

 When you add the fake motor and arm components to your robot, the Viam app automatically generates a UI for your motor and arm under the **control** tab.